festus-sulumeti/mastering-git/README.md

 An in-depth look at the essential terminologies such as repositories, commits, branches, merges, and remotes.
 Understanding these terms is crucial to mastering Git.

 3. Basic Git Commands
-A detailed guide to the most commonly used Git commands, including `git init`, `git clone, git add, git commit, git push`, and many more.
+A detailed guide to the most commonly used Git commands, including `git init`, `git clone`, `git add`, `git commit`, `git push`, and many more.
 Each command is accompanied by an explanation of its usage and examples.